On Wednesday, 8 November 2017, one-year-old Inness Kalunga from Mupula, Serenje District in Zambia fell ill.

-The next day, when her daughter was no better, Silvia became increasingly worried and took her to the trained local Community Health Worker.
-Given Inness’ symptoms, the Health Worker suspected severe malaria and immediately gave her a quality-assured rectal artesunate suppository (RAS).
+The next day, when her daughter was no better, Silvia became increasingly worried and took her to the trained local Community Health Volunteers.
+Given Inness’ symptoms, the Health Worker suspected severe malaria and immediately gave her a quality-assured rectal artesunate suppository (ARC).
 At the same time a rapid diagnostic test was done, which confirmed Inness had malaria.

 “We were quickly rushed to Kabamba Rural Health Centre, 30 km away, by bicycle ambulance.
 The Health Worker came too,” explained Silvia.
 “We reached the facility hours later, around 17:30.
 The nurse confirmed Inness had severe malaria and she was given injectable artesunate.”

 Soon after receiving the treatment, Silvia noticed an improvement in Inness’ condition.
 “Inness could stand on her own and became more interested in what was going on around her,” said Silvia.

 The following morning, Inness was able to eat again without vomiting.
 She could once again play and run.
 Later that day she was considered well enough to be discharged.
 She was given artemether-lumefantrine, an oral artemisinin based combination therapy, paracetamol and multivitamins to take home and complete her malaria treatment.